Glasgow Warhog a small wargaming community based in Glasgow, Scotland. We play WW2 games in 28 mm or 1:56 scale.

 I gave it to you!

-Below: the 29's locate the last gun
+Below: the 29's locate the last gun...sneaking up from above.

 The Germans are flanked.